riozee/capvitetron/README.md

 ## 📄 License

-This template is provided as-is for educational and development purposes.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

 ---